MatSim91/Milestone-Project-4-The-Hangar/README.md

     2. Tested the Increase and Decrease buttons to make sure they were working properly and that the quantity was updating accordingly.

     3. Tested both buttons "Keep Shopping" (Redirects back to /products/ page) and "Add to Cart"(add product to cart) to make sure they are working properly.

+    4. Made sure that only admins can view the edit and delete button and no unintended user can modify the product by modifying the page URL.

     #### add_product.html page: